XETV-TDT: Conversion history

 In 2000, XETV began transmitting a digital signal on UHF channel 23, becoming the first San Diego area station to begin digital television transmissions.
 It was also the first television station in Mexico to operate a digital signal; no other Mexican television station had begun digital operations at that time, and a digital television standard was not formally selected until 2004.
-It maps on digital tuners in both countries as virtual channel 6.1 through PSIP technology.
+It maps on digital tuners in both countries as virtual channel 6.1.
 In January 2006, the Secretariat of Communications and Transportation, which at the time still regulated broadcasting in Mexico, gave formal authorization for XETV's digital signal, with the full callsign XETV-TDT (a suffix standing for Televisión digital terrestre, or Digital terrestrial television) and an effective radiated power of 402.8 kilowatts.

 As the original American digital television transition date of February 17, 2009, approached, XETV had expressed intentions to follow other San Diego-area stations in ceasing transmission of its analog signal.
 While the U.S. switchover deadline of February 17 was later pushed back to June 12, 2009, and only applied to American-licensed stations in any case, plans were announced to voluntarily make the station's English-language programming digital-only.
 The analog signal would be repurposed to retransmit the Mexican Galavisión network (not to be confused with the American cable channel of the same name).
 Claims on XETV's website that the station was indeed going to transmit a digitally-exclusive signal were rescinded on February 17, 2009, as the station decided to delay cutting off its analog signal until after it secured approval from the Mexican government.
 XETV management later stated that it had decided to maintain its analog signal to benefit Mexican viewers.
 XETV's analog signal was eventually repurposed on March 2, 2012, when the station began multicasting on its digital signal with the addition of Televisa's youth-oriented Canal 5 network on subchannel 6.2 and on its analog feed, while digital channel 6.1 retained the newscasts, CW network and syndicated programs in English.
 On the same date, XHBJ-TV channel 45 dropped Canal 5 for Galavisión.
 Canal 5 replaced XETV's English-language programming on its analog signal, in order to serve Spanish-speaking viewers in Tijuana that did not have television sets with built-in digital tuners or digital converter boxes prior to the Tijuana market's 2013 transition to digital television.
 The affiliation switch coincided with the commencement of digital multicasting on Televisa's Tijuana stations.
 Canal 5 moved to its primary channel on May 31, 2017, at which point, the 6.2 subchannel was decommissioned.